EnEm177/IAValidator/README.md

 ```

 ### Verify Functions
-These methods must be used to check if the fields are already valid beofre further processing or to explicitly perform validations.
+These methods must be used to check if the fields are already valid before further processing or to explicitly perform validations.
 Returns **true** or **false**

 * **iaValidator.validateSectionByID(parentID)** - pass the ID of the element which is parent to all fields.